God Lives in Our Hearts

 There are so many attempts to get this right that the waters are very muddy indeed, but the concept is fairly clear.
 God was stating quite clearly to Israel through Moses that He was willing to manifest Himself in their nation.
 He is offering Israel to be the light of the world.

 Israel bore the name of God to the world (and does to this day).
-Of course, this invitation has been expanded to the servants of God called from the Gentiles and known as Spiritual Jews today.
+Of course, God expands this invitation to the servants of God called from the Gentiles and known as Spiritual Jews today.

 God and Jesus Dwell in us

 We inherit God’s name and because we love Him, the Father and the Son come to us and make their home in our hearts.

 It is difficult to overstate the implications of this amazing situation.
 Out of seven billion people on the planet, God has called us and dwells individually in our hearts.